 When a prominent pastor from North Carolina argued that gays and lesbians should be rounded up and put behind an electrified fence to die out, Kathy LeMay refused to be poisoned by his words and others like them.
 Called “the calm in the storm” of the fight for gay rights, she urges her audiences to dispel their anger—right as it may be—and instead focus on empowering themselves and other marginalized individuals.
 “It’s not what people say to you but how you respond to them that defines who you are,” she says.
 Heralding this hopeful and humanitarian message, she insists that the gay community has an obligation to promote all human rights—not simply gay rights—and ought to use its social and political leverage to do so.

 These days the news is filled with stories and headlines about philanthropy: big names, big causes, big wallets.
 We read about Warren Buffett, Bill Gates, and giants of industry giving away 50% of their wealth to charitable endeavors.
 Amid this, what is the role for the rest of us?
 Raising Change president and The Generosity Plan author Kathy LeMay will inspire your audience to unleash within themselves their unique skills and capacities to change the world.
 You don't need to be a millionaire to make a difference!

-There is lots of talk about what it will take to end poverty, cure illness, and create a fair world.
-What, though, will it take to make change that will last?
+There is a lot of talk about what it will take to end poverty, cure illness, and create a fair world.
+But what will it take to make change that will last?
 Author Kathy LeMay will share stories of women throughout the United States and the world who have created a formula for success by combining their voices, activism, and money to create a better world.
-LeMay's unique style of speaking will help your audience discover how they can bring together their voice, skills, talents, and resources to create change across the world or in their own backyard.
+LeMay’s unique style of speaking will help your audience discover how they can bring together their voice, skills, talents, and resources to create change across the world or in their own backyard.